Viridian Therapeutics, Inc. (NASDAQ:VRDN) Receives Consensus Rating of “Buy” from Brokerages

-Shares of Viridian Therapeutics, Inc. (NASDAQ:VRDN – Get Rating) have been assigned an average recommendation of “Buy” from the six analysts that are covering the stock, Marketbeat.com reports.
-One equities research analyst has rated the stock with a sell recommendation and five have assigned a buy recommendation to the company.
-The average 1-year price objective among brokers that have covered the stock in the last year is $34.75.
+Shares of Viridian Therapeutics, Inc. (NASDAQ:VRDN – Get Rating) have been given an average recommendation of “Buy” by the six ratings firms that are presently covering the firm, Marketbeat.com reports.
+One investment analyst has rated the stock with a sell rating and five have issued a buy rating on the company.
+The average 1 year price target among brokerages that have issued a report on the stock in the last year is $34.75.

-VRDN has been the topic of a number of recent analyst reports.
-LADENBURG THALM/SH SH reissued a “buy” rating and set a $36.00 target price on shares of Viridian Therapeutics in a report on Tuesday, December 21st.
-Zacks Investment Research downgraded Viridian Therapeutics from a “hold” rating to a “sell” rating in a research note on Wednesday, March 16th.
-Finally, JMP Securities reduced their price target on Viridian Therapeutics from $36.00 to $31.00 and set a “market outperform” rating for the company in a research note on Friday, March 11th.
+A number of analysts have commented on VRDN shares.
+JMP Securities reduced their price objective on shares of Viridian Therapeutics from $36.00 to $31.00 and set a “market outperform” rating for the company in a research note on Friday, March 11th.
+LADENBURG THALM/SH SH reiterated a “buy” rating and issued a $36.00 target price on shares of Viridian Therapeutics in a report on Tuesday, December 21st.
+Finally, Zacks Investment Research downgraded Viridian Therapeutics from a “hold” rating to a “sell” rating in a report on Wednesday, March 16th.

-In other news, insider Jonathan Violin sold 16,751 shares of the company’s stock in a transaction on Tuesday, February 1st.
+In other Viridian Therapeutics news, insider Jonathan Violin sold 16,751 shares of Viridian Therapeutics stock in a transaction on Tuesday, February 1st.
 The stock was sold at an average price of $19.55, for a total transaction of $327,482.05.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Corporate insiders own 8.70% of the company’s stock.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+8.70% of the stock is owned by company insiders.

+Large investors have recently made changes to their positions in the company.
+Morgan Stanley acquired a new stake in Viridian Therapeutics in the second quarter worth about $128,000.
+Bank of America Corp DE increased its position in Viridian Therapeutics by 5,399.4% in the fourth quarter.
+Bank of America Corp DE now owns 9,514 shares of the company’s stock worth $188,000 after purchasing an additional 9,341 shares during the period.
+State Street Corp acquired a new stake in Viridian Therapeutics in the second quarter worth about $202,000.
+Sender Co & Partners Inc. acquired a new stake in Viridian Therapeutics in the fourth quarter worth about $242,000.
+Finally, PDT Partners LLC acquired a new stake in Viridian Therapeutics in the fourth quarter worth about $249,000.

 About Viridian Therapeutics (Get Rating)